VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 They faced the same set of challenges but solved it in different time using different methods with different pros and cons.
 I find it fascinating, that's why I blogged about it.

+For every considered language we will answer following questions:
+* How does generics work under the hood?
+* How did migration to generic happen(if actual)?
+* Variance(*don't be afraid of term, explanation will follow*)
+* Pros and Cons

 I won't compare languages in order to understand which one is better, they all are nice!
 My point is to show how different preconditions like language and runtime design, ecosystem, or even market competition affected the way how generics were implemented.

 ## C++ {#cpp}